kbenoit/kbenoit-jekyll-site/_posts/2008-09-25-field-seminar-a-2008-2009-week-1-readings.md

   Duverger, Maurice.
 1959. _Political parties: Their organization and activity in the modern state_.
 Second English Revised ed.
 London: Methuen & Co.
-Book II, Chapter 1, â€œThe Number of Parties.â€ Also see [this related reading](olitical_Science/local/docs/olitical_Science/local/docs/Duverger_InfOfElectSys.pdf).
+Book II, Chapter 1, "The Number of Parties."Also see [this related reading](olitical_Science/local/docs/olitical_Science/local/docs/Duverger_InfOfElectSys.pdf).